 3.6 Milestones

-The Customer is required to satisfy the Milestones provided in Appendix H. If the Customer does not satisfy a Milestone on or before the date set forth in Appendix I, then the Customer shall be deemed to be in Breach under Section 17.4 and terms and conditions of Article 17 shall apply; provided, however, the date for satisfying the Milestones shall be extended if the Customer is prevented from satisfying any said Milestone as a result of a Force Majeure or any action or inaction of the FPL or its employees, agents or contractors (such action or inaction being, a “Company-Caused Delay”).
+The Customer is required to satisfy the Milestones provided in Appendix H. Unless otherwise mutually agreed to, if the Customer does not satisfy a Milestone on or before the date set forth in Appendix I, then the Customer will lose its interonnection queue priority; provided, however, the date for satisfying the Milestones shall be extended if the Customer is prevented from satisfying any said Milestone as a result of a reason beyond its control, including a Force Majeure or any action or inaction of the FPL or its employees, agents or contractors (such action or inaction being, a “Company-Caused Delay”).
 In such event, the extension shall be as mutually agreed by the Parties.
 In addition FPL may agree to extend any milestone dates at the request of Customer, which agreement by FPL shall not be unreasonably withheld.
-If the Customer is found to be in Default of this Agreement to Section 17.4 below, and FPL has commenced construction of the FPL’s Interconnection Facilities, then FPL shall have the right to complete the construction of such FPL’s Interconnection Facilities as applicable, or to remove the FPL’s Interconnection Facilities that have been constructed, whichever FPL deems shall result in the least cost alternative to return the FPL Transmission System to its level of operability and reliability prior to modifications per this Agreement.
-The Customer shall reimburse FPL for such costs.
-FPL shall minimize the costs that it incurs in either completing such construction or removing such FPL’s Interconnection Facilities that have been constructed.
+If the Customer is found to be in Default of this Agreement to Section 17.4 below, and FPL has commenced construction of the FPL’s Interconnection Facilities, FPL shall minimize the costs that it incurs in removing such FPL’s Interconnection Facilities that have been constructed.
 If the Customer fails to reimburse FPL for any costs or expenses that are due and payable under this Section 3.6 within thirty (30) days of the date due hereunder, then FPL shall have the right to collect said costs and expenses.

 ARTICLE 4.
 OPERATIONS